 For years, I’ve kept a gratitude journal and a vision board.
 Jon and I update it often and keep adding vacations, home decor pictures, and motivational posts.
 It’s such an awesome visual process that really helps me see what I’m working towards and define my goals more clearly.
 While I’ve rotated new vacation destinations and bedding colors, this marble fireplace has had some major staying power when I visualize my dream house.
 I love the clean, minimalist lines and glam look of classic marble.

-Unfortunately, I don’t have the $4,000+ lying around to reface my dated fireplace with a giant marble slab, but I was able to recreate the overall look for a fraction of the cost thanks to these faux marble sticky tiles.
-Here are Amazon affiliate links to the exact items I used to reface my fireplace for under $100
+Unfortunately, I don’t have the $4,000+ lying around to reface my dated fireplace with a giant marble slab, but I was able to give it a complete update with just a few tools and an open weekend.

 When I started, the fireplace looked pretty sad.
 The entire wall used to be covered with dated mirrors and when we ripped them off, had to also smooth and patch the wall.
 In the process, we found water damage beneath the mirrors from our roof and a crack in the wall that stretched from the ceiling down to the base of the fireplace.
 (Good thing we plan on replacing that in the next few weeks anyways.)